What Makes CLIP More Robust to Long-Tailed Pre-Training Data? A Controlled Study for Transferable Insights: Limitations, future work, and broader impacts

 \mypara{Limitations.} Our study has focused on the robustness of CLIP-type models in relation to the data imbalance naturally raised from web data sources.
 We have demonstrated that our findings are transferrable to the supervised and self-supervised learning setting for classification tasks.
 However, we acknowledge that our estimation of image-text datasets' concept frequency is based on a simple rule-based pipeline, which could be prone to caption noise, multi-label, and ambiguity.
 Besides, CLIP models are not only employed for classification tasks, the study of leveraging CLIP for open-world detection or segmentation is the area our study does not cover.
 Additionally, given the nature of the web-based data sources used in our study, we acknowledge that the data may contain implicit bias or harmful information.
 We provide more discussions in \cref{sec:ext_discussion}.

 \mypara{Future work.} Our findings cover insights in language supervision, pretext task, data scaling, and concept scaling, but only a small portion are validated in application.
 One direction for future work is to explore the use of language supervision and open-world data in recognition models.
 Besides, a recent work~\cite{kunstner2024heavy} finds Adam optimizer to outperform (stochastic) gradient descent on heavy-tailed data, which can be another factor in CLIP's robustness and is worth further exploration.
 On the other hand, we are interested in extending our discovery to the open-world detection and segmentation tasks to see if our findings still hold under these more challenging scenarios.

-Furthermore, as we have analyzed in our study, language supervision plays an important role in achieving such robustness to the data imbalance, thus we are also interested in studying whether or not similar traces of generalization exist in (multi-modal) large language models (\eg, Llama~\cite{touvron2023llama}, BLIP-2~\cite{li2023blip2}, LLaVA~\cite{liu2023llava}, \etc) and potentially reveal the reason for their effectiveness in future studies.
+Furthermore, as we have analyzed in our study, language supervision plays an important role in achieving such robustness to the data imbalance, thus we are also interested in studying whether or not similar traces of generalization exist in (multi-modal) large language models (\eg, Llama~\cite{touvron2023llama}, BLIP-2~\cite{li2023blip2}, LLaVA~\cite{liu2023llava}, \etc).
+However, despite being trained on large-scale data with language supervision, recent works show that LLM/MLLMs still suffer from long-tailed training data~\cite{li2023evaluating,kandpal2023struggle}, and their performance is highly correlated with the frequency that corresponding knowledge appeared in training~\cite{allen2024physics,zhang2024visually}.
+This indicates that generative models might be intrinsically more prone to long-tailed data than contrastive models like CLIP, and injecting rebalancing mechanisms into the generative process could be valuable for future explorations.

 \mypara{Broader impacts.} We provide an in-depth analysis of CLIP's robustness to data imbalance, which helps understand the effectiveness of CLIP.
 The techniques here are also shown to be effective for other domains (supervised learning and self-supervised learning) to overcome biases in tail under-represented classes.
 Thus, we expect our work not to pose potential negative societal consequences but rather to improve society's overall equality and inclusiveness.